CuteNikki/poke-helper/README.md

 _A Pokémon Themed Discord Bot_

 Welcome to **Poke Helper**!
-This project is the foundation for a feature-rich Discord bot designed for Pokémon-themed servers.
+This project is the foundation for a Discord bot designed for a Pokémon-themed servers.
 While we're just getting started, our goal is to provide a suite of utilities and fun features to enhance your Pokémon community experience.

 ## ✨ Planned Features

 - Minigames (counting and more)
-- Customizable server utilities
-- Moderation helpers

 ## 🛠️ Tech Stack